polluxbao/vanibao-bookstore/README.md

 - 2022 August 26	-	Dynamic Website final version finish

 ---

+### Website Development Features

+1. PHP Language Object-Oriented programming thinking

+1. Slideshow ads images on homepage

+1. Use CSS statements "hover display: none; " to achieve drop down menu

+1. Use "include" statement to achieve independent header footer

+1. Use "SESSION" transfer parameters between pages

+1. Use "<title>$page_title</title>" generate dynamic web page title.

+1. Automatically identify whom Log in is administrator or not, then display the management entry

+1. Automatically identify Shopping Cart empty or not, then display the different icon

+1. Specific user's shopping cart with the query function

+1. To generate dynamic breadcrumbs depending on book categories.

+1. Determine the validity of the username and whether it is duplicated during Sign Up

+1. Display user’s name after logged in.

+1. Transfer parameters through "url?id=", then query data from database to display dynamic book_detail.php page

+1. Determine whether the shopping cart is empty or not, dynamically display the “empty cart” image or shopping list details

+1. Automatically calculate the total price of books with GST and QST taxes

+1. Keyword search function, return approximate string matching result or no result

+1. Embed Google Maps

+1. Pushed on github

+---

 ### o Purpose
 **why is it being developed?**

-An online bookstore names VaniBao which Vanier College students can purchase textbooks and reference books, and users can purchase a variety of paper books, teaching materials, extracurricular interest books, and online e-books.
+Create an online bookstore where readers and Vanier College students can purchase a variety of paper books, teaching materials, extracurricular interest books, and online e-books.

+Home page has menu bar navigation and arrange layout below with slideshow ads images, news bulletin board, hot book and sub-categories book list.

+Registration and Login, Shopping Cart and Ordering functions.

-And provide online bookstore management functions.
+Also provide online bookstore management functions.

 ### o Applicability